IModer/logic-cwf/README.md

-# First order logic formalization in Agda in the CwF style
+# First-order logic formalization in Agda in the CwF style

 We present FOL as an algebraic theory (first and second-order).
 We show some examples working in the second-order version where its convenient to use meta level variables.
 We use the translation of Kaposi and Xie to translate the second-order presentation into a first-order one [^1].
 We also give the double-negation translation in the first-order presentation and show some common models of FOL [^2] [^3].
 We prove completeness for Beth models and Kripke models.

+The formalisation is available on [https://imoder.github.io/logic-agda/Everything.html](https://imoder.github.io/logic-agda/Everything.html)

 ## Outline